Learn how to modify the server settings for your domain.

 When you run sandbox, it generates a domain ID and a temporary place name for you.

-To change the domain ID, you can select Create new domain ID or Choosing from my domains.
+To change the domain ID, you can click on the *Advanced Settings dropdown under Metaverse/Networking.
 Learn more about domain ids and place names here.

 You can choose one of the following network settings for your domain: